Gaúcho dialect: Phonology

+The "hard" rhotic usually registers in western varieties as [r] medially and [ʁ] initially or following /l/, /s/, /n/ or /m/.
+In eastern varieties /ʁ/ has lenitioned into /ɦ/, /h/ or /x/ and /r/ is not found.

+The "soft" rhotic tends to register as either a short trill or [ɾ].
+Although finally in eastern varieties, due to influence from Paulistano, it is sometimes realised as [ɹ].

 Grammar

 Grammatically, one of its most notable features is the use of tu, instead of você, with the verb conjugating differently: e.g. tu corre and tu lava instead of *tu corres and *tu lavas.
 However, use of the standard você is also not rare.
 The same feature also occurs in other dialects of Brazilian Portuguese.

 Vocabulary

 Regional differences

 The Gaúcho dialect ranges in features as the western variations have stronger influence from Rioplatense Spanish and the eastern, especially the ones spoken in the Metropolitan Region of Porto Alegre, stronger influence of the Paulistano dialect, resulting in differing features depending on the region the dialect is spoken.